oroinc/documentation/user/back-office/reports-segments/segments.rst

 #.
 In the *Designer > Columns* section, define the set of the fields of the entity records to be shown in the segment.

    .. image:: /user/img/reports/list_columns.png
+      :alt: Illustrate the Designer section on the create segment page

    In order to add a column to the grid: